 Background: Schistosomiasis is a neglected tropical disease that affects millions of people worldwide.
 Thioredoxin glutathione reductase of Schistosoma mansoni (SmTGR) is a validated drug target that plays a crucial role in the redox homeostasis of the parasite.
 We report the discovery of new chemical scaffolds against S. mansoni using a combi-QSAR approach followed by virtual screening of a commercial database and confirmation of top ranking compounds by in vitro experimental evaluation with automated imaging of schistosomula and adult worms.

-Results/Methodology: We constructed 2D and 3D quantitative structure–activity relationship (QSAR) models using a series of oxadiazoles-2-oxides reported in the literature as SmTGR inhibitors and combined the best models in a consensus QSAR model.
+Results: We constructed 2D and 3D quantitative structure–activity relationship (QSAR) models using a series of oxadiazoles-2-oxides reported in the literature as SmTGR inhibitors and combined the best models in a consensus QSAR model.
 This model was used in a virtual screen of a commercial database and allowed the identification of ten new potential SmTGR inhibitors.
 The latter were screened on schistosomula and two active compounds were further evaluated on adult worms.
 Conclusions: We succeed to develop predictive virtual screening tool based on 2D and 3D QSAR models.
 After prioritizing virtual screening hits, high activity of two compounds representing new chemical scaffolds, 4-nitro-3,5-bis(1-nitro-1H-pyrazol-4-yl)-1H-pyrazole and 3-nitro-4-{[(4-nitro-1,2,5-oxadiazol-3-yl)oxy]methyl}-1,2,5-oxadiazole (LabMol-17 and LabMol-19, respectively) was experimentally validated.
 These compounds will be subjects for additional testing and, if necessary, modification to serve as new schistosomicidal agents.

 Defined key terms